 Completing their entire secondary education (e.g., high-school), or four consecutive years of post-secondary education (university, college, junior college, etc.), at an accredited school where the official language of instruction is exclusively English.

 IELTS) exam, academic format.
 The minimum IELTS score expected is 7.5.
-Accommodations can be arranged by test-takers with documented disabilities or health needs.
-If the IELTS is not accessible,
+Online exam administration is OK.
+Accommodations can be arranged by test-takers with documented disabilities or health needs. or Taking the

 Electronic score reports are preferred.
 Where electronic reporting is not available, paper score reports may be sent to: